gger-max/grievance-module/docs/QUICK_START_STATUS_CHECK.md

    ```

 5. **Options after viewing**:
-   - πŸ" **Check another** - Look up a different grievance ID
+   - **Check another** - Look up a different grievance ID
-   - βœ… **Done** - Exit the status check flow
+   - **Done** - Exit the status check flow

 ### Where to Find Your Tracking ID

 Your tracking ID is provided when you submit a grievance:
-- ✅ In the confirmation message from Typebot
+- In the confirmation message from Typebot
-- 📧 In your email receipt (if you provided an email and submitted as non-anonymous)
+- In your email receipt (if you provided an email and submitted as non-anonymous)
-- 📄 In your PDF receipt (download from Typebot confirmation or via direct URL)
+- In your PDF receipt (download from Typebot confirmation or via direct URL)

 **Download your PDF receipt:**
 - URL format: `http://localhost:8000/api/grievances/{YOUR_ID}/receipt.pdf`